code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 - **Broker,Super Peers:** As part of middleware layer, broker/super peer will facilitate communication b/w nodes(Weak peers).
 Super peer can attach to other super peer for replication.
 Weak peer can attach to another better super peer.
 - **[Consistency / Accuracy](Consistency)**
 - **[CAP Theorem](CAP_Theorem)**
+- **Deduplication:** Eliminating duplicate or redundant information.
+Eg: How server identifies and drops duplicate packet when recieved.
 - **End Game / End Mode:** To download all end fragments, Bittorrent client sends requests to all of its peers.
 As soon client gets the ending fragment it sends cancel to peers.
 - **[Flash Crowd](FLash_Crowd)**
 - **Flooding:** Searching method in distributed enviornment.
 Node-1 floods data to be searched to all connected nodes.
 Generates Huge traffic.
 To mitigate traffic, TTL can be used.